Why Romance Writers Should Attend Author Events

 Industry Insights and Trends

 Are vampires out or in again?
 Monster romance?
 Romantasy?
 Is New Adult being phased out?
 What are agents looking for?
-Do readers prefer ebook over print?
+Do readers prefer an ebook over a print book?
 These topics and more are the types of things you can glean at writer events.

 Critique